-BNE: Russian spaceman Sergei Krikalev, 46, has set a new record for the longest time in space.
-Krikalev recorded his 748th day in orbit on August 16.
-He will his record-breaking achievement by going on a six-hour space walk to do maintenance and upgrades.
-His first into space was in November 1988 on a visit to the Mir space station.
-In 1994, he was the first Russian to ride on the space shuttle.
-He was also on the first to assemble the International Space Station in 1998.
+BNE: Veteran Russian cosmonaut Sergei Krikalev has set a new record for the most time spent in space.
+The current International Space Station commander his 748th day in orbit on August 16.
+He will celebrate his record-breaking by embarking on a six-hour space walk to undertake routine maintenance and upgrades outside the space station.
+Krikalev, 46, arrived at the platform in April for a six-month .
+His first voyage into space was in November 1988 on a to the now-defunct Mir space station.
+In 1994, he was the first Russian to ride on the space shuttle and he was on the mission to assemble the International Space Station in 1998.

 Krikalev said his was a "challenge".
-He explained his reasons for to spend so much time in space: "Why do people climb mountains? - It's cold, it's windy, it's difficult to up all of the equipment, but then it's exciting.
+He explained his reasons for choosing to spend so much time in space: "Why do people climb mountains? - It's cold, it's windy, it's difficult to all of the equipment, but then it's exciting.
 You some difficulties.
 You see some new sights.
 You do things that other people cannot."
-He said living in the was the perfect job.
-His lengthy periods of time in space have also provided scientific data on the physical and psychological on the body.
+He said living in the was the most endeavor he could ever imagine.
+Neither does he mind being used as a by scientists back on Earth.
+His repeated exposure to the rigors of extended periods of time in space has provided of precious data on the physical and psychological stresses on the body.